Marrowbone (film): Plot

 In 1968, Rose Fairbairn brings her four children: Jack, Jane, Billy, and Sam from England to her childhood home, the Marrowbone Residence, in rural Maine.
 She tells them they will use 'Marrowbone', Rose's maiden name.
 A local girl named Allie befriends them.
-However, Rose's health worsens and leaves Jack, the eldest, to care for his siblings and dies.
+Rose's health worsens and she soon dies, leaving Jack, the eldest, to care for his siblings.
 Before dying, Rose makes Jack promise that he and his siblings stay together and hide the news of her death until he can become their legal guardian.
 Later, a man shows up on the property, causing Jane and Jack to panic.

 Six months later, the siblings still live in the house, with mirrors covered to protect from a "ghost" in the loft.
 Jack visits the town for necessities and courts Allie, a library employee, while hiding his past.
 Tom Porter, the town lawyer managing the Marrowbone estate, has unrequited feelings for Allie.

 Tom tells Jack he will collect the fee and Rose's signature to finalize the estate transfer to her.
 Desperate for money and fearing Tom will find out about Rose's death, the siblings decide to use their father's money box and forge her signature on the papers.
 After several incidents, they believe the "ghost" is their father, who was bricked up in the attic and left to starve after discovering them.

 Meanwhile, Tom attempts to persuade Allie to come to New York with him, where he is set to begin a new job at a big law firm, but Allie rejects his advances.
 Before leaving, he gives her information on the Marrowbone family's past.
 Allie learns that their father, Simon Fairbairn, was a serial killer who was convicted and later broke out of jail, possibly to hunt them down.
 She also learns that Simon abused Jane, and Sam is his and Jane's baby.
 Meanwhile, Jane is convinced that Simon is still alive.